Lycea/global_gamejam_2020/README.md

 - jump with key "A" or with a button on your gamecontroller
 - collect / use items with key "S" or with a button on your gamecontroller

+MODDABLE:
+- it's easy to create you own levels, just copy one of the existing ones from the 'lvl' folder. levels are always chosen randomly.

 ## Level character legend
 "@" = Player<br>